WhiteheadAaron/photo-app/README.md

 ### Testing

 I made unit tests for every component and function in the app.
 If you run 'yarn test' in the console, it will run the tests for you.
-You can also run 'yarn test --coverage' to see that the tests cover 100% of lines in the application.
+You can also run 'yarn test:coverage' to see that the tests cover 100% of lines in the application.